Measuring call centre productivity

 These are also some essential elements that matter while measuring the productivity of the agents, even though they may differ from agent to agent.

-A variety of call centre solutions (like Aspect) can be of great help when evaluating the call quality of the agents especially when the call centre is huge.
+A variety of call centre solutions can be of great help when evaluating the call quality of the agents especially when the call centre is huge.

 3. Resolution time